-Number of Partnership Shares purchased at 31 March 2021 Number of Matching Shares purchased at 31 March 2021 Dividend Shares Total Shares at 31 March 2021 Matching Shares awarded during Dividend Shares acquired during the year Dates of release of Total Shares at 31 March 2022 Chrissie Herbert 14,262 28,524 831 43,617 3,030 6,060 540 Dec 21 53,247
+Number of Number of Dividend Total Number of Matching Dividend Dates of Total Shares Partnership Matching Shares 1 Shares at Partnership Shares 3 Shares release at 31 March Shares Shares acquired 31 March Shares 2 awarded acquired of 2022 purchased purchased at 31 2021 purchased during the during Matching at 31 March at 31 March March during the year the year Shares4 2021 2021 2021 year Chrissie Herbert 14,262 28,524 831 43,617 3,030 6,060 540 Dec 21 53,247

-1. Dividend Shares are Ordinary Shares of the Company purchased with the value of dividends paid in respect of all other shares held in the plan.

-2. Partnership Shares are Ordinary Shares of the Company purchased, every six months by the Company with the monthly contributions made by the employee, during the period (at prices from £0.56 to £0.61)

-3. Matching Shares are Ordinary Shares of the Company awarded conditionally in line with the purchase of the matching shares every six months, during the period.

-4. The dates used are based on the earliest allocation of the Matching Shares.
-Matching Shares will be released as each six-month Partnership Agreement matures, 3.5 years after commencing
+- 1. Dividend Shares are Ordinary Shares of the Company purchased with the value of dividends paid in respect of all other shares held in the plan. - 2.
+Partnership Shares are Ordinary Shares of the Company purchased, every six months by the Company with the monthly contributions made by the employee, during the period (at prices from £0.56 to £0.61). - 3.
+Matching Shares are Ordinary Shares of the Company awarded conditionally in line with the purchase of the matching shares every six months, during the period - 4.
+The dates used are based on the earliest allocation of the Matching Shares.
+Matching Shares will be released as each six-month Partnership Agreement matures, 3.5 years after commencing.